Policies

 If the president or provost issues a public statement, colleges and other academic and administrative units (departments, centers, institutes, and programs) are encouraged to share that statement rather than issue their own.

 In the absence of a public statement by the president or provost, academic and administrative units should seek guidance and approval before issuing a public statement.
 Guidance should be sought from the respective unit head, dean, or vice president.
-Approval should come from a team of university leaders, which typically will include the president, the provost, the president of the Faculty Senate, and representatives from the Division of Diversity, Equity, and Inclusion, and the Office of Strategic Communication.
+Approval should come from a team of university leaders, which typically will include the president, the provost, the president of the Faculty Senate, and representatives from the Office of Strategic Communication.
 All statements should adhere to Board of Regents policy and follow best practices.

 Any and all questions about issuing public statements should be directed to Peter Matthes, vice president for external relations and senior advisor to the president.